rawarne2/sleeper-backend/README.md

 - `is_redraft=true` - Redraft/fantasy rankings (draft new team each year)
 - `is_redraft=false` - Dynasty rankings (keep players long-term)

-*Note: Dynasty values focus on long-term potential and age, while redraft focuses on current season performance.*
+*Note: Dynasty values focus on long-term potential and age, while redraft focuses only on the current season's performance.*

 **TEP Level:**